Yuvrajscheema/mech_325_report/main.typ

 *Tolerance Calculation Overview*

-The goal of this calculation is to determine the maximum amplitude of variation in speed caused by eccentricity.
-Calculations focus on the first stage of reduction, where speed is highest.
+The goal of this calculation is to determine the maximum amplitude of variation in speed caused by any eccentricity in the bushing resulting the shaft "warbling" in the bushing.
+Since the system is very sensitive to speed variations, a high tolerance bushing with low wear is required.
-The overall eccentricity was approximated as the root-mean-square (RMS) of all considered contributions:
 #show table.cell.where(y: 0): strong

 #set table(